axelhahn/bash_cli-demo-maker/docs/30_Features.md

 * You get the output of an executed shell command
 * In an extra line there is the return code

-## CLI script
+## CLI scripts

-Next to the bash functions there is a bash script with command line suppport to execute prepared makros
+Next to the bash functions there are bash scripts with command line suppport to execute prepared makros or to record them.